Blog Post Updated on: August 3, 2023.

 Some manufacturers will have recommendations on the best paint for window frames and what colors you should use if you choose to paint their vinyl windows.
 For example, if you have white windows, you will want to avoid very dark colors.
 Professionals recommend that white windows should only be painted colors with a Hunter L value of 60 or higher.
 With this scale, 100 is white.
-If you have sandtone or terratone colored vinyl frames, you can paint them with any color that has a Hunter L value of 40 or higher.
+If you have sandstone or terratone colored vinyl frames, you can paint them with any color that has a Hunter L value of 40 or higher.
 Some types of dark vinyl windows, such as forest green, should not be painted.

 Neutral colors such as brown, gray, or beige are typically a good choice and they will go well with a variety of color schemes on both the interior and exterior of your home.If you choose something bold and bright, it may be hard to update the look of your home in a few years without clashing or repainting the windows.

 As you can see, it really is important to check with the window manufacturer prior to painting the frames.
 It’s also a good idea to go to a reputable paint store with knowledgeable professionals and talk with a store associate before making your purchase.
-Lastly, before you buy paint, carefully read all of the fine print on the paint to make sure that it’s a good match for your project.
+Lastly, before you buy paint, carefully read all the fine print on the paint can to make sure that it’s a good match for your project.

 4. Clean and Dry the Windows

 The next step, whether you are painting the exterior or interior window frames, is to clean the windows.
 Removing the dirt and debris prior to painting helps to ensure that the paint adheres properly.
 You can clean the windows with diluted dish soap by adding a little soap to a bucket of water, and clean the window frames with a soft, lint free cloth.
-Rinse off all of the soap before you let the windows dry.
-If you own it, you can also clean the windows with acetone and let them dry before painting.
+Rinse off all the soap before you let the windows dry.
+You can also clean the windows with acetone, if available, and let them dry before painting.
 Do not start sanding until your windows are completely dry.

 5. Sand the Windows